-To allow the tension to escalate a bit, I sat in silence for a full minute before asking her, “What’s that like, to be cut short before you have a chance to form a sentence?”
+To allow the tension to escalate a bit, I sat in silence for a full minute.
+Then I asked her, “What does that feel like, to be cut short before you have a chance to form a sentence?”

 “It feels like an iron door slamming shut on my heart, an emotional death sentence, an execution for our marriage.”

-In my clinical training, I learned that all behavior makes sense when the context behind it is discovered.
+In my clinical training, I learned that all behavior makes sense when clients discover the context behind it.

 Renowned researchers and psychologists Drs.
-John Gottman and Julie Gottman — founders of the Gottman Institute — and Dr. Susan Johnson agree that emotional flooding is the primary cause of relationship distress, spinning into a perpetual cycle of emotional death.
-Through their extensive and longitudinal research, these experts uncovered a pattern of physiological “flooding” of stress hormones, which then creates a state of terror, isolating spouses during their greatest need for partner assurance and unity.
+John and Julie Gottman and Dr. Sue Johnson agree that emotional flooding is the primary cause of relationship distress.
+The conflict spins into a perpetual cycle of emotional death.
+These experts say the concept of flooding creates a state of terror, isolating spouses during their greatest need.

 Husbands and wives need to feel secure with the one person they allow close enough to do the greatest good or the deepest harm — their spouse.
-Through what therapists call “attachment,” “connection,” or “turning toward,” God’s Word reminds us to consider our spouses through scriptural lenses, thus we are stronger when we unify in Christ, and offer forgiving kindness with humility (Philippians 2:1-8), often when it’s least deserved (Ephesians 4:31-32).
+We call it attachment, connection or turning toward.
+We gain strength when we unify in Christ and offer kindness with humility (Philippians 2:1-8), often when people least deserve it (Colossians 3:13-14).

-Dr. Johnson identifies three basic elements in a secure marital bond: “accessibility,” “responsiveness” and “engagement.”
-When these three pieces are not firmly in place, a couple’s foundation can be washed away.
+Dr. Johnson identifies three basic elements in a secure marital bond: accessibility, responsiveness and engagement.
+When these three pieces are not firmly in place, a couple’s foundation can be washed away.1

 Identify why you or your spouse self-protects